Best French Toast Recipe

 2. You can set the temperature and it is maintained evenly throughout cooking.

-Between each batch of this French Toast recipe, melt ½ Tablespoon salted butter on the griddle, being sure to move it around so that it covers the entire surface area of the griddle.
-Because that crispy, buttery, golden-brown toasting makes this recipe extra special!
+Either way, make sure to melt ½ Tablespoon salted butter on the griddle or pan between every batch of French toast.
+Spread it around so that it covers the entire surface area of the griddle/pan.
+Because that crispy, buttery, golden-brown toasting makes this recipe extra special.

 butter being melted onto a skillet to make french toast

 If you don’t have a griddle, use a large, non-stick fry pan instead.
-Just note, every cooktop is different, so you will need to play with the amount of heat you use until you get it just right.
+Just note, every cooktop is different, so you will need to determine the amount of heat you use until you get it just right.

 Serve